t8rohman/Interpretable_ML/README.md

 ## About Dataset

-Most of the dataset here were taken from Kaggle.
+Most of the dataset here were taken from Kaggle public dataset.
 The respective dataset will be written on the notebook itself.